 How Ibotta Works

-Step #1: Find Offers
+1. Find Offers

-Step #2: Go Shopping
+2. Go Shopping

 You can buy the products you selected from any supported retailer, bearing in mind that some offers are retailer-exclusive.

 Send a Receipt

-If a selected offer was not automatically matched to your receipt, Ibotta will give you the opportunity to add it before sending in your receipt.
-Simply select “Add Offers,” scroll through your list, and tap the one that’s missing.
-The app might then require you to scan the item’s barcode to prove your purchase.
-Sometimes, retailers require you to scan item barcodes regardless of whether they’re matched on the receipt.
+If it doesn’t match a selected offer, you can add it before sending your receipt.
+Simply select theAdd Offers button that appears after you scan your receipt.
+Scroll through your list, and tap the one that’s missing.
+The app might then require you to scan the product’s bar code to prove your purchase.
+Sometimes, retailers require you to scan item bar codes regardless of whether they’re matched on the receipt.
 It all depends on the retailer’s preference.

-Once everything is correct and all your rebates are accounted for, tap “Send Receipt,” and your rebates will show up in your Ibotta account within 48 hours.
-All receipts must be submitted within seven days of purchase to qualify.
+Once everything is correct and all your rebates are accounted for, tap the Send Receipt button.
+You can expect to see your rebates in your Ibotta account within 48 hours.
+You must submit all receipts within seven days of purchase to qualify.

-Link a Loyalty Card
+Link a Loyalty Account

 Make Mobile In-App Purchases

-Step #4: Get Cash Back
+4. Get Cash Back

 3. Some Offers Aren’t Brand-Specific

-5. It Partners With a Wide Variety of Retailers
+5. It Partners With Numerous Retailers

 6. You Can Use It for More Than Just Groceries